FlipperPA/at-t-pihole/README.md

-sudo ufw allow in from 192.168.1.0/24 to any port 53 proto tcp comment 'DNS TCP' sudo ufw allow in from 192.168.1.0/24 to any port 53 proto udp comment 'DNS UDP' sudo ufw allow in from 0.0.0.0/32 to any port 67 proto udp comment 'DHCP server for first packet' sudo ufw allow in from 192.168.1.0/24 to any port 67 proto udp comment 'DHCP server' sudo ufw allow in from 192.168.1.0/24 to any port 80 proto tcp comment 'Pi-hole Admin' sudo ufw enable
+sudo ufw allow in from 192.168.1.0/24 to any port 53 proto tcp comment 'DNS TCP' sudo ufw allow in from 192.168.1.0/24 to any port 53 proto udp comment 'DNS UDP' sudo ufw allow in from 0.0.0.0/32 to any port 67 proto udp comment 'DHCP server for first packet' sudo ufw allow in from 192.168.1.0/24 to any port 67 proto udp comment 'DHCP requests' sudo ufw allow in from 192.168.1.0/24 to any port 68 proto udp comment 'DHCP replies' sudo ufw allow from 255.255.255.255 to any port 67 proto udp comment 'DHCP local request discovery broadcast' sudo ufw allow from 255.255.255.255 to any port 68 proto udp comment 'DHCP local response discovery broadcast' sudo ufw allow in from 192.168.1.0/24 to any port 80 proto tcp comment 'Pi-hole Admin' sudo ufw enable
 ```